PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Software Functionality and Architecture

 \item \textbf{Software Current Threshold Monitoring:} The measured leakage current ($I_{\text{meas}}$) is continuously compared against a user-defined safety limit ($I_{\text{th}}$).
 A preemptive stop is triggered when

 providing a protective margin before the allowable current is exceeded. \end{itemize}

-If either condition is met, the system shows a warning message and automatically initiates the safe ramp-down sequence to electrically and thermally unload the DUT.
+If either condition is met, the system shows a warning message and automatically initiates the ramp-down sequence to safely reduce the applied voltage to zero, thereby preventing damage to the SiPM sensor.
 A brief overview of the flow of the code is shown as a flowchart in the figure \ref{fig:flowchart}.

-\subsubsection{Temperature and Humidity Monitoring}
+\subsection{Temperature and Humidity Monitoring}

 It is well established that the breakdown voltage of an SiPM is linearly dependent on the temperature.
 For long-term operation, variations in the ambient temperature can shift the breakdown voltage; hence, the set overvoltage also changes.
 As a result, it can reduce or increase the expected gain and photon detection efficiency of the SiPM.
 To mitigate this effect, an Arduino-based \cite{arduino_uno_r3_datasheet} temperature monitoring unit is added to the setup.
-When the "Connect Arduino" option is enabled on the GUI, communication with the Arduino is established using the \texttt{pySerial} library.
-Before each voltage step in the \texttt{auto\_run\_process} loop, a query command (\texttt{b"all\textbackslash n"}) is sent.
+When the ``Connect Arduino'' option is enabled on the GUI, communication with the Arduino is established using the \texttt{pySerial} library.
+Before each voltage step, a query is sent to the Arduino requesting all sensor readings.
 The sensor readings are then read back, processed, and stored along with the I-V data.
-If the sensor data appear to be incorrect or communication fails, the software stops the measurement.
-These temperature readings are later used to account for temperature-driven changes in the breakdown voltage ($V_{\text{bd}}$).
+These temperature readings are later used to account for temperature-driven changes in the breakdown voltage ($V_\text{BD}$).
+Any environmental sensor communicating with an Arduino via the I$^2$C protocol can be integrated by implementing the appropriate firmware.
+Provided the Arduino returns tab-separated temperature and humidity values upon request, the Python-side data parsing is handled generically.
+An example of the Arduino firmware can be found in the GitHuB repository \cite{dey_pysipmgui_2026}.